dtao/PhilosopherDeveloper/source/posts/introducing-lazy-js.markdown

     // Looks like function composition to me! filter(map(x))

-As a pure replacement for Underscore--which it can be--Lazy.js is basically an inversion of the 3-step process I described.
+As a pure replacement for Underscore---which it can be---Lazy.js is basically an inversion of the 3-step process I described.
 Instead of doing 1-2-3, 1-2-3, &c. for each operation, we can do 1 (for each element in the source...), then *all 2s combined* (every `map`, `filter`, etc. composed together), and finally 3 (store the results in a new array).
-You don't *need* to use Lazy.js that way--as I hopefully have emphasized quite enough by now!--but you can, if you're just looking for a drop-in Underscore replacement.
+You don't *need* to use Lazy.js that way---as I hopefully have emphasized quite enough by now!--but you can, if you're just looking for a drop-in Underscore replacement.
 And that wouldn't be a bad call, given the performance difference!

 The reason I keep saying that isn't all that Lazy.js is about, though, is that there's a lot more you can do as a result of this different model.
 You can generate indefinite sequences, iterate asynchronously, map/reduce on DOM events (or any event type, really), lazily split strings, and more.
-Take a look at [the Lazy.js website](http://dtao.github.io/lazy.js) or--better yet--actually [give Lazy.js a try](https://github.com/dtao/lazy.js) and see for yourself what else you can do.
+Take a look at [the Lazy.js website](http://dtao.github.io/lazy.js) or---better yet---actually [give Lazy.js a try](https://github.com/dtao/lazy.js) and see for yourself what else you can do.

 The road ahead
 --------------